BigSamm/exercise-repo/README.md

 # exercise-repo
-Repo made for exercise
+Repository made for exercise.
-I resolve the conflict
+This project will contain.
-I choose the third option
+Bye, bye.